 For more information. kindly contact Temple Officer: +91+1972-286354 or Shri Sidh Baba Balak Nath Deothsidh.

 It is located in district Hamirpur, 6 KM away from Dera parol on the bank of Kunah Khad is the place of Markandya Rishi.
-According to Puranas, it is there that the idol of Rishi Markandya was installed.
-A Natural water spring is also located there.
+According to Puranas, it is there that the idol of Rishi Markandya was established here.
+There is also a Natural water spring located there.
 The fair of markanda is also famous.

 It is located on Dharamshala-Shimla road at a distance of 15 KMs. from Hamirpur towards Bilaspur.
 The place is famous for Radha Swami Satsang and one of the largest charitable hospital of the state have been constructed by the same religious trust.

 It is situated on Hamirpur- Jahu road at a distance of 9 Kilometers from Hamirpur.
 Here 400 years old Lord Shiva temple is situated.
 People from different places visit this holy place to seek the blessing of the Lord Shiva.
 A famous Cattle Fair is organized at Gasota every year on first Monday of the Jayshtha Month (usually in mid May) every year and people from nearby areas and neighboring states visit this place to have glimpse of Shivlinga and for cattle trading.
 This is very beautiful place.
 Natural water stream flow besides the temples which adds to its beauty.
 A cow shed for Gaushala and Pandu Sarovar has been built in the temple complex to facilitate visitors.